Motiva/vtkESQui/Documentation/Guide/guide_en.rst

 In vtkESQui platform, there are two ways of controlling the simulation objects, let's say simulation interactors:

- * Keyboard + Mouse: Depending on the type of simulation, a mouse movement combined with akeyboard layout is used to control the objects (tools).
+ * Keyboard + Mouse: Depending on the type of simulation, a mouse movement combined with a keyboard layout is used to control the simulation instruments (tools).
- * Haptic Devices: In case an haptic device is available, it can be used to handle the simulation instruments.
+ * Haptic Devices: In case a haptic device is available, it can be used to handle the simulation instruments.
 Interfaces has been implemented for the following haptic devices:

   ===============  ===============================================
   *Xitact VSP*     Endovascular techniques